MacCentral’s Week in Games is a recap of game news from this past week, mixed with some links to other sites with Mac game-related info.

 Shadowbane 2.5 patch released

 a 2.5 patch for Shadowbane, their online role playing game for Mac and Windows.
 The new version gains a multitude of enhancements for clients and servers alike, and will be automatically installed the next time you connect.

 Starcraft, Brood War updated to 1.11

 Blizzard Entertainment has posted

-to Starcraft and its expansion pack Brood War.
+a minor update to Starcraft and its expansion pack Brood War.
 The new release sports several bug fixes involving the game’s different units.